top of page

 Each room has a peanut ball and you can ask your nurse for a birth ball.
 Rooms are also equipped with wireless monitors to support Prentice's policy of continuous fetal monitoring for every patient.
 Prentice advertises 2 birth tubs, but I have never seen them.
 For 2 years they were "broken" or my clients' BMIs were "too high" to allow them to use the tub.
 A colleague of mine recently saw a tub on wheels, but no one knew how to use it so they didn't manage to get more than a few inches of water into it before it started leaking.
 If a waterbirth is on your wish list, this facility is not for you.

 Like Illinois Masonic, Prentice is a teaching hospital, which means that you will likely receive quite a lot of care from residents.
 I've had clients pull strings to get an attending in to place their epidural.
 If you don't have that kind of hook-up, you can always ask for an attending, but if they are not available, you likely won't get one.
+That said, Prentice is rumored to have a 95% epidural rate so everyone on the anesthesiology team has a lot of practice placing epidurals.
+Prentice has a reputation for high satisfaction with epidurals.

 Despite the fact that Prentice is delivering 30+ babies a day, it is quiet in the hallways due to a strict policy of no one being allowed to stand in the hallway.
 If you need to step out, you'll need to leave the ward and go to the waiting room or down to the lobby.
 There is a 24-hour Dunkin on the second floor as well as many other food options in the building and the surrounding area.